nkdas/ems/README.md

 **Functions and Methods:**
 - Only alphanumeric characters may be used.
 Underscores are not permitted.
 Numbers are permitted but discouraged in most cases.
 - Must always start with a lowercase letter.
 When a function name consists of more than one word, the first letter of each new word must be capitalized.
-This is commonly called "camelCaps" formatting.
+This is commonly called **camelCaps** formatting.
 - Function names should be as verbose as is practical to fully describe their purpose and behavior.
 These are examples of acceptable names for functions:
-&nbsp;&nbsp- filterInput()
+&nbsp;&nbsp;- filterInput()
-&nbsp;&nbsp- getElementById()
+&nbsp;&nbsp;- getElementById()
-&nbsp;&nbsp- widgetFactory()
+&nbsp;&nbsp;- widgetFactory()
-- For object-oriented programming, accessors for instance or static variables should always be prefixed with "get" or "set".
+- For object-oriented programming, accessors for instance or static variables should always be prefixed with **get** or **set**.
 In implementing design patterns, such as the singleton or factory patterns, the name of the method should contain the pattern name where practical to more thoroughly describe behavior.
-- For methods on objects that are declared with the "private" or "protected" modifier, the first character of the method name must be an underscore.
+- For methods on objects that are declared with the **private** or **protected** modifier, the first character of the method name must be an underscore.
 This is the only acceptable application of an underscore in a method name.
-Methods declared "public" should never contain an underscore.
+Methods declared **public** should never contain an underscore.
 - Functions in the global scope (a.k.a "floating functions") are permitted but discouraged in most cases.
 Consider wrapping these functions in a static class.